LoGoFiOS/data_engineer/notes.md

 * PORT_NUMBER bind: address already in use
   To solve it run ```sudo kill -9 `sudo lsof -t -i:PORT_NUMBER````

-After run we can use athe previous code to ingest the data:
+After run we can use the previous code to ingest the data:

 ```bash
 docker build -t taxi_ingest:v001 .